IntelexTechnologies/api-docs/source/includes/acts/post_api.md

 ## Add or Modify Database Table

 This section outlines the available POST APIs designed for modifying ACTS data.
-These APIs offer options for updating existing records and inserting new ones.
+These APIs let you update existing records and insert new records.
+POSTs should be formatted in JSON.

 * To insert new records, set the primary key to 0
-* To updates to existing records, use the primary key of the record.
+* To update existing records, use the primary key of the record.

 <aside class="notice">
 For efficient handling of larger data inserts, it is recommended to perform batch POSTs containing up to 500 rows each.